Florida Atlantic University

 Crime Prevention Programs

-During orientations throughout the year, students and their parents are presented with information on police services, property safety, personal safety and sexual assault prevention by members of the FAU Police Department.
+During orientations throughout the year, students and their parents are presented with information on police services, property safety, personal safety and sexual assault prevention by members of Florida Atlantic University.
 Similar information is presented to all new employees.
 Crime prevention programs and sexual assault prevention programs are offered on a continual basis during the year by law enforcement officials and other on campus groups such as Resident Life, Today Wellness and Beyond, Student Health Services and student groups.
 Programs address such topics as theft, personal safety, relationship and domestic violence, cyberstalking and stalking, bias-based crimes, traffic safety, sexual assault and other important crime avoidance topics.
 In addition to these programs, the university created Safety Month, a month of activities on FAU’s campuses in which the university devotes specific attention to issues related to safety and security.

 Rape Aggression Defense (RAD) classes are taught by personnel of the University Police Department throughout the year on a number of campuses and are offered to not only students, staff and faculty but to interested members of the community.
 RAD students also receive education about the availability of victim services for crimes committed both on and off campus.
 Dates for classes are posted on the FAUPD website.